metno/data-management-handbook/README.md

 ### Compilinig your own version (in the new repository)

 - compile-docs.sh compiles the documentation.
-gitlab-ci.yml connects the files in your local repo to the environment variables. currently this is hardcoded, will perhaps be changed in the future.
+- gitlab-ci.yml connects the files in your local repo to the environment variables

 Adding new special files other than the ones with templates(new chapters):
 The following files need to be updated with environment variables and/or links to the new files: